SP Services

 • And many more can be treated as an application of income under the section.

-Accumulated income is the net income retained by the corporation or the company over the times and not distributed as dividends to the shareholders.
+Accumulated income is the net income retained by the corporation or the company over time, not distributed as dividends to the shareholders.
 The accumulated income in respect of trusts established under section 12 of the income tax act is the income accumulated for charitable or religious purposes.

-Section 11(2) of income tax act states that:
+Section 11(2) of the income tax act states that:

 • Accumulation of 85% of the income

-• When under section 11(2) the 85% of the income is not applied for the trust’s purposes, then the trusts may accumulate the income wholly or partly for the future application.
+• Under section 11(2), 85% of the income is not applied for the trust’s purposes so that the trusts may accumulate the income wholly or partly for future application.

 • The trust must inform the Assessing officer to accumulate the income electronically in Form 10.

-• The income accumulated by the trust must be used for the purposes specified; otherwise, it will become chargeable to tax.
+• The income accumulated by the trust must be used for specified purposes; otherwise, it will become taxable.

 • Accumulation of income above 15% of the income

 • The assessee can accumulate 15% of the income if the conditions are satisfied.
-If the assessee wants to accumulate more than 15% of the income, then it must be used for the purposes specified for the trusts established under section 12 of income tax act, during the previous year itself.
+If the assessee wants to accumulate more than 15% of the income, it must be used for the purposes specified for the trusts established under section 12 of the income tax act during the previous year.

 • The exemption under section 11(2) is allowed if the following conditions are satisfied:

-• Furnishing the statement in Form no. 10 electronically either through digital signature or electronic verification code to the AO.
+• Furnishing the statement in Form No. 10 electronically, either through a digital signature or electronic verification code, to the AO.

 • The accumulated income must be invested or deposited in the form prescribed under Section 11(5).